kapilt/bundle-kubernetes/README.md

 # kubernetes-bundle

-This repository exists to help you deploy and manage kubernetes with Juju.
+The kubernetes-bundle allows you to deploy the many services of Kubernetes to a cloud environment and get started using the Kubernetes technology quickly.

 ## Kubernetes